19hours/sg-statutes/Acts/Mutual Assistance in Criminal Matters Act.md

 “process” means any summons, warrant, order or other document in respect of a criminal matter that is issued —

-(a) out of any court of Singapore or by any Judge, District Judge, Magistrate, the Registrar or Deputy Registrar or an Assistant Registrar of the Supreme Court, or the Registrar or a Deputy Registrar of the Subordinate Courts; or
+(a) out of any court of Singapore or by any Judge, District Judge, Magistrate, the Registrar or Deputy Registrar or an Assistant Registrar of the Supreme Court, or the Registrar or a Deputy Registrar of the State Courts; or

+[Act 5 of 2014 wef 07/03/2014]

 (b) out of any court of a foreign country or by any judge, magistrate or officer of such a court,